ERC-7291: Purpose bound money

 • A PBM Token SHOULD have an expiry time that is decided by the PBM Creator.

-• For cases where an expiry time is not needed, the expiry time SHOULD be set to infinity.
+• For cases where an expiry time is not needed, the expiry time SHOULD be set to infinity (typically represented as the maximum value of uint256 or type(uint256).max).

 • This proposal defines a base specification of what a PBM should entail.
 Extensions to this base specification can be implemented as separate specifications.